 Tile Drainage Loan Process

 Once Council approves the application, the owner arranages to have the work completed by a licensed tile drainage contractor (work must be performed by a contractor licensed under the Agricultural Tile Drainage Installation Act).
-The Owner must arrange to have the municipality inspect the work by contacting the General Manager of Roads and Drainage.
+The Owner must arrange to have the municipality inspect the work by contacting the Director of Public Works.

 Currently Clearview Township does not charge a fee for this service.
 Invoices must be submitted to the Municipal Office when the tile drainage has been completed.
 A sketch showing the extent of tiling must accompany the invoices.
 The municipality will prepare loan documents to send to OMAFRA in the amount of the loan.